 Data source

-The current study uses data from the The Wellness and Health Outcomes of Live Donors (WHOLE-Donor) project, a multicenter cohort study on donors who underwent live donor nephrectomy at Johns Hopkins, University of Maryland, University of Alabama, Medstar Georgetown, Virginia Commonwealth University, University of Illinois, or Northwestern University.
+The current study uses data from the Wellness and Health Outcomes of Live Donors (WHOLE-Donor) project, a multicenter cohort study on donors who underwent live donor nephrectomy at Johns Hopkins, University of Maryland, University of Alabama, Medstar Georgetown, Virginia Commonwealth University, University of Illinois, or Northwestern University.
 Eligibility included live kidney donors who were ≥2 years post-donation.
-International or Non-English speaking donors were excluded.
+International or Non-English-speaking donors were excluded.
 From 01/2011 – 05/2022, a total of 6927 eligible donors were actively recruited via phone, email, or mail using contact information provided by the transplant centers or LexisNexis Accurint.
 Donors provided informed consent and completed a survey that evaluated the donor’s demographic, medical history, hospitalization, and quality of life.
 Surveys were distributed every 2 years after consent for a total of up to 5 surveys.
 Our study population included a subgroup (2251/6926 [33%]) of donors who consented and answered the survey question regarding hospitalization status.
 Additionally, donors consented for the WHOLE-Donor team to contact the donor’s medical provider for laboratory results and medical records.

 WHOLE-Donor dataset was linked with the Scientific Registry of Transplant Recipients (SRTR) dataset using date of donation, transplant center, sex, and age at donation.
+Overall, xx% of our study population were linked to SRTR using these variables.
 Median household income was estimated using the 2021 American Community Survey dataset from the US Census Bureau (www.census.gov) by matching census tract GEOID.
 (11) WHOLE-Donor dataset was also linked with an Area Deprivation Index (ADI), a publicly accessible and validated neighborhood socioeconomic disadvantage metric formulated by the University of Wisconsin Neighborhood Atlas that combines 17 indicators, using the census block group GEOID.
 (12, 13) Participants provided informed consent.
 The Institutional Review Board approved this study (NA_00044282 & NA_00042871).

 Study population

-The source population included 6927 eligible donors who were at least two-years post-donation, and our study population included 2251 (33%) donors who responded to the survey question about hospitalization status.
+The source population included 6927 eligible donors who were at least two-years post-donation, and our study population included 2251 (33%) donors who responded to the survey regarding post-nephrectomy hospitalizations.
+The survey was introduced over phone or email as, “would you be interested in answering a few questions about xxx.”
 The median (interquartile range [IQR]) time to survey was 11 (6-16) years post-donation.
-The 2251 donors who were included in our study population were older, female, and Non-Hispanic White, but other characteristics were not clinically different compared to donors who did not respond to the hospitalization survey (Supplemental Table 1).
-Demographic, medical history, smoking history, and hospitalization status were collected via survey.
+The 2251 donors who responded to the hospitalization survey and were included in our study population were more likely to be older, female, and Non-Hispanic White when compared to donors who did not respond to the hospitalization survey (Supplemental Table 1).
+Demographics, medical history, smoking history, and hospitalization status were collected via survey/self-report.
 Vital signs and laboratory results were collected via medical records from donor’s medical providers.
+Demographics and pre-donation comorbidities were collected from SRTR.
+If data conflicted between self-report and SRTR, self-report was used.

 Outcome of all-cause post-donation hospitalization

 The main outcome of all-cause post-donation hospitalization was defined as a positive response to the question, “Since your donation, have you been admitted to the hospital?”
-Among those who provided a positive response, the year, frequency, and cause for hospitalization were assessed (Supplemental Figure 1).
+Among those who provided a positive response, the year, frequency, and cause for hospitalization were collected (Supplemental Figure 1).
 The causes for hospitalization, which included self-reported free-text symptoms, diagnoses, surgeries or procedures, were classified by a single author (AC) using the International Classification of Disease, Tenth Revision (ICD-10) codes.
 The ICD-10 codes were then categorized into organ system/specialty (Supplemental Figure 2).
 Delivery (e.g. cesarian-section) was categorized separately from pregnancy-related hospitalization (e.g. ectopic pregnancy).

 Pre-donation factors associated with hospitalization